 - You have regularly started getting excuses from your customer, “I am in a meeting, let me call you back“, but the call never comes back.

 - Your customer has repeatedly started breaking promises to pay off their current balance on the agreed date.

 - Your customers’ checks have bounced repeatedly.

-- You and your staff are not familiar with collection laws and regulations, and unknowingly taking the risk of getting sued back.
+- You and your staff are unfamiliar with collection laws and regulations and unknowingly risk getting sued.

 - Many of your accounts are over 90 days past due, and your internal collection efforts have effectively failed.
 You are losing about 10% money each month on these unpaid invoices as the probability of getting paid decreases with every passing day

 - Your debtor is untraceable.
-Neither picking calls and paper invoices are being returned as “un-deliverable” or “incorrect address“.
+Neither picking calls and your paper invoices are being returned as “un-deliverable” or “incorrect address“.

-- You do not have the staff who have enough knowledge to handle collection efforts; they are falling behind, or are not willing to handle customer disputes over payment anymore.
+- You do not have the staff with enough knowledge to handle collection efforts; they are falling behind or unwilling to handle customer disputes over payment anymore.

-- You are spending too much time chasing non-paying customers, time which could have been better utilized expanding your business.
+- You are spending too much time chasing non-paying customers, time that could have been better utilized expanding your business.

 - You are having trouble paying your own creditors because of non-payment from your customers.
 Accounts receivable have started to hurt you directly.

 - You do not have the cash flow to hire new employees, forced to think about the cost-cutting measures or lack of money to purchase a piece of new equipment.

 - If you have customers located all over USA, and you are finding it hard to track them.

-- You got a favorable judgement from the small claims court, yet you are not getting paid by the debtor.
+- You got a favorable judgment from the small claims court, yet you are not getting paid by the debtor.

-- A customer has falsely started to pinpoint gaps in your service or how bad your product is, however you know clearly that is not true.
+- A customer has falsely started pinpointing gaps in your service or how bad your product is.
+However, you know clearly that is not true.

-- Ignoring accounts receivable has made the situation too complicated and can only be handled by an expert third party like a debt collection agency.
+- Ignoring accounts receivable has complicated the situation and can only be handled by an expert third party like a debt collection agency.

 No one wants to be called by a debt collector, even if there is a legitimate reason for the call.